Skip to main content

 Cloudaware Cook Book

-Customers can leverage CLI to run queries against Cloudaware CMDB.
-The article provides query examples for common use cases.
+Customers can use the CLI to run queries against the Cloudaware CMDB.
+This guide provides query examples for common use cases.

 DevOps teams require complete visibility into Kubernetes infrastructure.
-Using Cloudaware CLI, DevOps engineers can query all EKS deployments across multiple EKS Clusters, AWS Regions and Accounts with a single query.
+Using Cloudaware CLI, DevOps engineers can query all EKS deployments across multiple EKS clusters, AWS regions and accounts with a single command.

 CODE